home-assistant/home-assistant.io/source/_components/bmw_connected_drive.markdown

 The air condition of the vehicle can be activated with the service `bmw_connected_drive.activate_air_conditioning`.

 What exactly is started here depends on the type of vehicle.
 It might range from just ventilation over auxilary heating to real air conditioning.
-If your vehicle is equipped with an auxilary heating, only trigger this service if the vehicle is parked in a location where it is safe to use it (e.g. not in an underground parking).
+If your vehicle is equipped with an auxilary heating, only trigger this service if the vehicle is parked in a location where it is safe to use it (e.g. not in an underground parking or closed garage).

 The vehicle is identified via the parameter `vin`.

 **Sound the horn**

-The service `bmw_connected_drive.sound_horn`sounds the horn of the vehicle.
+The service `bmw_connected_drive.sound_horn` sounds the horn of the vehicle.
 Use this feature responsibly, as it might annoy your neighbours.
 The vehicle is identified via the parameter `vin`.

 **Flash the lights**
-Flash the lights of the vehicle.
+The service `bmw_connected_drive.light_flash' flashes the lights of the vehicle.
 The vehicle is identified via the parameter `vin`.

 **Update the state***
-Fetch the last state of the vehicles of all your accounts from the BMW server.
+The service `bmw_connected_drive.update_state`fetches the last state of the vehicles of all your accounts from the BMW server.
 This does *not* trigger an update from the vehicle, it just gets the data from the BMW servers.
 So this service does *not* interact with your vehicles.

 This servies does not require any attributes.